yehia67/documentation/blueprints/0.1/doc-immutability/overview.md

-# Tangle data storage overview
+# Document immutability overview

-**Data boosts innovation for public and private sector organisations, and can be used to create new revenue streams.
-However, without a vendor-neutral way of verifying data, it can't be trusted.
-This blueprint uses the IOTA Tangle as an immutable data structure to verify the contents of a file in a third-party storage solution.**
+**Documents are an important means of transporting information and contracts between parties.
+Being able to reliably prove that a document has not been changed from an established state helps ensure trust between parties.
+As well as protect the parties.
+This blueprint describes a solution that automatically checks the signature of a previously signed document using the IOTA Tangle.**

 ## Business case